Measures to assist foreign domestic helpers and employers to cope with COVID-19 pandemic extended

 Extension of validity period of existing contracts

 The Government will continue to implement the previous measure to enable employers to extend the validity period of the existing contracts with their outgoing FDHs.
-For all FDH contracts that will expire on or before March 31, 2022, the Commissioner for Labour has given in-principle consent for extending the employment period stated in Clause 2 of the Standard Employment Contract for a maximum period of six months, on the basis that such variation is agreed upon by both the employer and the FDH.
-However, applications for further extension of those contracts which have already been extended under the previous flexibility arrangement, including that announced on September 28, 2021, will not be considered.
+For all FDH contracts that will expire on or before June 30, 2022, the Commissioner for Labour has given in-principle consent for extending the employment period stated in Clause 2 of the Standard Employment Contract for a maximum period of six months, on the basis that such variation is mutually agreed upon by both the employer and the FDH concerned.
+However, applications for further extension of contracts which have already been extended under the previously announced flexibility arrangements will not be considered.

 If arrangements cannot be made for a newly hired FDH to come to Hong Kong within the above-mentioned six-month extended period and the employer needs to continue to employ his/her FDH beyond the six-month extended period, the employer should consider applying for contract renewal with the existing FDH.

 Deferral of return to the place of origin

 Under the prevailing mechanism, an FDH on a renewed contract with the same employer, or due to start a new contract with a new employer upon the expiry of an existing contract, may apply to the Immigration Department (ImmD) for deferring return to the place of origin for not more than one year after the existing contract ends, subject to the agreement of his/her current employer or new employer.